 Photo © 2018 by Elena Seibert

-She began her newest book, The Impeachers: The Trial of Andrew Johnson and the Dream of a New Nation, six years ago — deep into Obama presidency — when impeachment was far from anyone’s mind.
-She was fascinated by the first-ever impeachment of a U.S. president, and, fast forward several years, the topic of impeachment once again sweeps the nation.
-But her story of impeachment is about what happened shortly after Abraham Lincoln was assassinated, and then Vice-President Andrew Johnson, “the Accidental President,” with the unchecked power of executive orders, ignored Congress, pardoned rebel leaders, promoted white supremacy, opposed civil rights, and called Reconstruction unnecessary.
+Brenda began her newest book, The Impeachers: The Trial of Andrew Johnson and the Dream of a New Nation, six years ago — deep into Obama presidency — when impeachment wasn’t on anyone’s mind.
+But fascinated by the first-ever impeachment of a U.S. president, she learned what happened and now dramatically recounts the story of the period shortly after Abraham Lincoln’s assassination, when Vice-President Andrew Johnson, now “the Accidental President,” ignored Congress, pardoned rebel leaders, promoted white supremacy, opposed civil rights, and called Reconstruction unnecessary.
 Congress had to stop the American president who acted like a king.

-In a way, this book is the follow-up to her recent Ecstatic Nation: Confidence, Crisis, and Compromise, 1848-1877, a New York Times “Notable Book,” that Daniel Walker Howe called “magnificent” in The Wall Street Journal— “written in the style of Van Wyck Brooks, Doris Kearns Goodwin and Carl Sandburg, with a dash of David McCullough,” said the Boston Globe.
+This book follows Ecstatic Nation: Confidence, Crisis, and Compromise, 1848-1877, a New York Times “Notable Book,” that Daniel Walker Howe called “magnificent” in The Wall Street Journal— “written in the style of Van Wyck Brooks, Doris Kearns Goodwin and Carl Sandburg, with a dash of David McCullough,” said the Boston Globe.

 Her other books include White Heat: The Friendship of Emily Dickinson and Thomas Wentworth Higginson, a finalist for the National Book Critics Circle award; Genêt: A Biography of Janet Flanner; Sister Brother Gertrude and Leo Stein; and Hawthorne: A Life, which received the Ambassador Award.
 She is the also editor of The Selected Poetry of John Greenleaf Whittier for the Library of America’s American Poets Project and the anthology, Nineteenth-Century American Writers on Writing.